 11. Bring snacks and supplies (especially if you have dietaries)

 Food options are limited in the roadhouses (think sandwiches, toasties and deep-fried snacks), which isn’t surprising when you’re in the middle of nowhere.
-I’d recommend grabbing supplies from a supermarket in Alice Springs or Yulara if you’re vegan, gluten-intolerant or have other dietary requirements.
-Our leader had an esky (translation: cooler, coolbox) on the mini bus and was happy for us to store our fresh food in there.
+If you’re vegan, gluten-intolerant, or have other dietary requirements, I’d recommend grabbing supplies from a supermarket in Alice Springs or Yulara.
+Our leader had an esky (translation: cooler, coolbox) on the minibus, which was handy for storing snacks.

 12. Get ready to switch off

-I know it’s tempting to spam your friends with endless Uluru sunset pics on the ‘Gram, but why not use the patchy phone signal as a rare opportunity to switch off and take a breather from the blue light and notifications.
-Mobile coverage is poor or non-existent on the Outback roads.
-You can usually pick up a few bars at higher elevations or in the roadhouses, or wait until you get to the resorts in Kings Canyon and Yulara where the reception is good.
+I know it’s tempting to spam your friends with endless Uluru sunset pics on the ‘Gram, but why not use the patchy phone signal as a rare opportunity to switch off and take a breather from the blue light.
+You can usually pick up a few bars at higher elevations or in the roadhouses, but if not, phone reception is pretty good at the resorts in Kings Canyon and Yulara.

 13. It’s handy to have cash

-Cash… what’s that?
-I know it’s old school, but it’s handy to have a few notes with you – just in case a roadhouse card machine is down for whatever reason and you could really do with that extra coffee.
+It’s handy to carry a few notes with you – just in case a roadhouse card machine is down for whatever reason and you could really do with that extra coffee.
 Local First Nations artists also sell hand-painted tapestries in Ayers Rock Resort and the Uluru sunset viewing area, and it’s easier to pay with cash.
 I bought a beautiful piece from a local man after we did the Kuniya Walk, and I love that I now have a little bit of Uluru hanging up in my living room.

 14. You’ll meet people from all over the world

-One of the amazing things about the Outback is that it attracts people from all corners of the world.
-You’ll be in a roadhouse – in the middle of nowhere – ordering a cuppa, yet you’ll hear all sorts of languages and accents.
-Our guide shared many stories of local icons who visited the Red Centre and never left; there’s an allure to it, and I get why.
+One of the amazing things about the Outback is that it attracts people from all around the world.
+You’ll be in a roadhouse in the middle of nowhere ordering a cuppa, yet you’ll hear all sorts of languages and accents.
+Our leader shared many tales of local icons who visited the Red Centre and never left; there’s an allure to it, and I get why.

 15. Don’t forget a head net

 If you want to avoid looking like you’re making hopeless attempts at the dab, get yourself a fly net.
 Flies are rife in the Northern Territory, especially in the hot and sticky summer months.
-They’re not as bad in the cooler months, but you might still want to cover your face if bugs bother you.
-You can buy a head net in most roadhouses or at the Uluru-Kata Tjuta National Park Cultural Centre.
+They’re not as bad in the winter, but you might still want to cover your face if bugs bother you.

 16. Uluru is the traditional name of the monolith

-The Anangu people have always called it Uluru, but you may also have heard it being called Ayers Rock.
-That’s because of an explorer named William Gosse, who was the first non-Aboriginal person to see Uluru in 1873.
-He named it Ayers Rock after his superior Sir Henry Ayers, the Chief Secretary of South Australia.
+Uluru has always been Uluru to the Anangu people, but for many years, it was also known as Ayers Rock.
+That’s due to an explorer named William Gosse who came across the monolith in 1873.
+He called it Ayers Rock in honour of his superior, Sir Henry Ayers, the Chief Secretary of South Australia.